-In a recent preprint, Herty and Visconti~\cite{HmVg2017} used microscopic data, namely vehicle trajectories collected on a German highway, to derive a two-dimensional first-order macroscopic model.
-The current study used the same experimental microscopic data to derive a macroscopic model for multi-lane traffic on highways based on a two-dimensional extension of the Aw-Rascle-Zhang model~\cite{aw2000SIAP,ZhangMacro}.
+In a recent work, Herty and Visconti~\cite{HmVg2017} used microscopic data, namely vehicle trajectories collected on a German highway, to derive a two-dimensional first-order macroscopic model.
+The study presented in this paper used the same experimental microscopic data to derive a macroscopic model for multi-lane traffic on highways based on a two-dimensional extension of the Aw-Rascle-Zhang model~\cite{aw2000SIAP,ZhangMacro}.
 By revisiting the analysis proposed in~\cite{aw2002SIAP}, we show that the semi-discretization of the two-dimensional Aw-Rascle-Zhang model can be viewed as the limit of a multi-lane ``follow-the-leader'' model.
-These results enable the two-dimensional macroscopic model to capture traffic dynamics due to the lane-changing behavior in spite coarse scale traffic flow description.
-Numerical simulations give an evidence of the link between the two models belonging to different scales as well as the ability of both models to reproduce classical traffic situations.
-We stress the fact that here we use a classical first order finite volume scheme since we are only aimed in showing the link between the microscopic and the macroscopic description of traffic flow.
-However, suitable numerical strategies should be used to approximate the macroscopic equations and, for instance, we refer to~\cite{GoatinChalons} where a scheme being able to remove the oscillations near to contact discontinuities was proposed.
+These results enable the two-dimensional macroscopic model to capture traffic dynamics caused by the lane-changing behavior in spite a coarse scale traffic flow description.
+Through some numerical simulations, we highlight the relationship between the both models as well as their ability to reproduce classical traffic situations.
+The numerical results presented in this study are obtained using a classical first order finite volume scheme since our main objective was to show the relationship between the microscopic and the macroscopic description of traffic flow.
+However, suitable numerical strategies should be used to approximate the macroscopic equations e.g. the scheme proposed in~\cite{GoatinChalons} which enables to reduce oscillations nearby contact discontinuities.